-Heat Pumps transfer heat generally, so other building heating demands can be met with heat pumps.
-Heat pump water heaters and heat pump clothes dryers are two examples of how heat pumps can make other heating demands more efficient.
+Heat pump water heaters (HPWH) and heat pump clothes dryers are two examples of how the energy efficiency of heat pumps can make electricity-hungry home appliances efficient and easy on your wallet.

 Heat Pump Water Heaters

 Energy Star estimates that a family of 4 could save $3,750 with a heat pump water heater over the lifetime of the unit.
-HPWHs efficiencies and potential cost savings depend greatly on where the unit is placed.
-Alaska Heat Smart continues to study these systems and their utilization in homes in Juneau, Alaska.
+HPWH’s efficiencies and cost savings depend greatly on where the unit is placed.
+Alaska Heat Smart continues to study these systems and their utilization.
 Please check back regularly for updated guidance.
-However, importantly, HPWHs will cool down the surrounding space, so careful consideration should be given to freezing pipes in some circumstances.
+HPWHs will cool down their surrounding space, so careful consideration must be given to the potential for freezing pipes in some circumstances.

 Learn more from Energy Star’s Heat Pump Water Heater page.